domimueller/birth-detector/README.md

 # Description
-A Project to use Images in order to recognize whether a Birth is already in Progress, imminent, or the Cow is not yet ready.
-Focus on detection of lateryl lying.
+A Project to use Images of Cows in order to recognize whether a Birth is already in Progress, imminent, or the Cow is not yet ready.
+Focus on detection of lateral lying.

 # Person Responsible
 Dominique Müller
+dominique_mueller@gmx.ch

 # IMPORTANT NOTES